 Michio Hikitsuchi received his 10th dan from O'Sensei in 1969.

-Morihei Ueshiba developed the martial art of Aikido from his combat studies of Daito-ryu Aikijujutsu with Sokaku Takeda, and his spiritual studies with Onisaburi Deguchi and the Omoto Kyo .
+Morihei Ueshiba developed Aikido from his combat studies of Daito-ryu Aiki jujutsu with Sokaku Takeda, and his spiritual studies with Onisaburi Deguchi

 Aikido Success Blueprint offers key action steps to fast-track your aiki skills.
-A 7 ebook/2 video massive gold-mine of unique knowledge!
+A unique ebook, video and audio collection... gold-mine of rare knowledge!

 Michio Hikitsuchi taught as chief instructor of Kumano Juku Dojo, which was in Shingu, Japan, until his death in 2004.
 His dojo was founded by O'Sensei in 1953.
 Some of his senior students were...

 He traveled twice to the United States, and regularly to European countries, teaching at dojos that had been started by his students.